UN-OCHA/docstore-site/tests/silk_uuids.md

 Add document `doc_8` fetching a file, specifying an existing file uuid.

+WARNING: This is allowed, but uri will be ignored if uuid already exists.

 * Content-Type: "application/json"
 * Accept: "application/json"
 * API-KEY: abcd